AdaCore/spark2014/docs/guidance/main.rst

 GNATprove should output the following messages, possibly followed by a number of messages pointing to potential problems in your program::

-  Phase 1 of 2: generation of Global contracts …
+  Phase 1 of 2: generation of Global contracts ...
-  Phase 2 of 2: flow analysis and proof ..
+  Phase 2 of 2: flow analysis and proof ...

 The following messages output by GNATprove are check messages and should have the form::

   medium: overflow check might fail

+.. index:: Check messages (from GNATprove)

-Similarly to the messages previously described, the severity of the check is shown first.
-It is one of `low`, `medium`, or `high` and reflects both the likelihood of the reported problem being a bug and the criticality of the bug, if it exists.
+Similar to the messages previously described, the severity of the check is shown first.
+It is one of ``low``, ``medium``, or ``high`` and reflects both the likelihood of the reported problem being a bug and the criticality of the bug, if it exists.
 Following the colon is the type of the check message, here a potential arithmetic overflow.
 Each message is located in your code